Document

 Transfer and Use of Unspent Amount

-A company can transfer unspent CSR amount to the following specified funds:
+A company must transfer unspent CSR amount to the following specified funds within six months from the end of the financial year:

 • A contribution made to the Prime Minister’s National Relief Fund.